JLaTondre/JL-Bot/README.md

 The bot is primarily implemented using Perl, but some new tasks use Python.

 The repository contains all of the custom code associated with the bot.
 The scripts utilize a number of standard packages, but all of these can be found via normal package managers.
-The Citations tasks also requires sqlite3.
+The Citations and Content tasks also require sqlite3.

 The scripts require two configuration variables to be set:
 * WIKI_CONFIG_DIR = location of configuration files